ArcadeRenegade/SidebarDiagnostics/README.md

 A simple sidebar for Windows desktop that displays hardware diagnostic information.

-Monitors CPU, RAM, GPU, storage and network.
+Monitors CPU, RAM, GPU, drives and network.
 Has a clock too.

 Written in C# .NET WPF.
 Works in Windows 10.